 the fun one, and the NOT fun one.
 The manga is at its best when it focuses on Moriarty vs Sherlock mind games, and at its absolute worst when it focuses on our protagonist fighting evil nobles.
 And they are eeeeeevil, all right.
 Evil with a capital E. But, first things first, lets start with the good part.

 Moriarty and Holmes are both compelling characters.
-One is a ruthless, brilliant and charismatic killer, but driven largely by compassion for the oppressed.
+One is a ruthless and brilliant killer, but driven largely by compassion for the oppressed.
 The other is a likable and eccentric genius detective, who sees solving crimes as the best source of entertainment.
-The two are excellent foils for each other, and their antagonistic relationship is the manga's strongest point, even at this early stage.
+The two are good foils for each other, and their antagonistic relationship is the manga's strongest point, even at this early stage.

-Other characters are also an interesting bunch; from Moriarty's cold hearted brother who idolizes him, to Sherlock's upright buddy Watson, we have a great variety of personalities.
+Other reocurring characters can also be interesting; from Moriarty's cold hearted brother who idolizes him, to Sherlock's upright buddy Watson, we have a decent variety of personalities.

 So... let's get to the “not fun” part now, shall we?

-The chapters that don't deal with Moriarty vs Holmes, have villain-of-the-week structure.
+The chapters that don't deal with Moriarty vs Holmes, have monster-of-the-week structure.
 It usually goes like this:

-1. William (Moriarty) learns about some crimes committed by an evil noble.
+1. William (Moriarty) learns about some acts of cartoonish villainy committed by an evil noble.

 2. He investigates.